-Furthermore, the average open rate for private messages is 98%.
-That percentage is five times more than the average open rate for email (20%).
+In addition, the average open rate for private messages is 98%.
+This is five times more than the average open rate for email (20%).

 Image source: Ecofin.es

-According to World Retail Congress’s research, the use of chatbots on digital e-commerce platforms is a key factor why the UK’s biggest online retailers increased their sales by 23% in 2018.
+According to World Retail Congress research, the use of chatbots on digital e-commerce platforms is a key factor why the UK’s biggest online retailers increased their sales by 23% in 2018.

-Another e-commerce chatbot statistics showed that 40% of shoppers would interact with an e-commerce chatbot in the case the online store has one.
-In this way, e-commerce chatbots are a perfect tool for online retailers to direct potential customers to the information they need to convert.
+Another e-commerce chatbot statistics showed that 40% of shoppers would interact with an e-commerce chatbot in case the online store has one.
+This way, e-commerce chatbots is a perfect tool for online retailers to direct potential customers to the information they need in order to convert.

 Image source: Belitsoft

-A great example of the company that also receives benefits from chatbot integration is RapidMiner.
-The company replaced every lead capture form on their site with a chatbot.
-Moreover, the results were impressive.
+A great example of a company that also receives benefits from chatbot integration is RapidMiner.
+The company replaced every lead capture form on its site with a chatbot.
+And the results were impressive.
 According to their case study, a chatbot generated over 4,000 leads.
-Additionally, 25% of the sales pipeline was influenced by chatbots.
+Moreover, 25% of the sales pipeline was influenced by chatbots.

 Image source: ZX.YCN

-Regarding customer retention, chatbots could also be handy.
-By providing a personalized experience, Tommy Hilfiger’s Messenger chatbot resulted in 87% rate of returning customers.
+In terms of customer retention, chatbots could also be handy.
+By providing a personalized experience, Tommy Hilfiger’s Messenger chatbot resulted in an 87% rate of returning customers.